This page explains how we use your personal data.

 |Your personal data||How we use it||Legal grounds for using it|

-May include your name, contact details and other information relevant to your involvement with that Subscriber firm’s business
+May include an individual’s name, contact details and other information relevant to that person’s involvement with that Subscriber firm’s business

 |The Subscriber firm must decide which user firms can view that information: we will make the information available to those firms.||Fulfilling a contract with that Subscriber firm|